adeloucas/GSoC-Akkadian/z - ATF Converter EOW 3.md

 ## Goals for Week 3 (May 14 - May 21)

-1) Recapture testing group for Sumerian and Akkadian
+1) Recapture testing group for Sumerian and Akkadian - OK
-2) Solve for last 27 lines
+2) Solve for last 27 lines - NO
-3) Clean up Github Repository
+3) Clean up Github Repository - THURSDAY
-4) Restructure ATFConverter per Tyler's suggestion
+4) Restructure ATFConverter per Tyler's suggestion - THURSDAY
-5) Begin research for part 2 of project, normalization
+5) Begin research for part 2 of project, normalization - FRIDAY / SATURDAY / SUNDAY